Irrevocable Trusts in Arizona - do you need one?

 Asset Protection Trust vs Living Trust?

 Creating an irrevocable trust may offer some asset protection.
 Protecting assets in a Trust is much more complex than creating a living trust that will get distributed when you pass away.
 An experienced trust attorney should be able to guide you to help you understand if you should create a trust.
 "Should I create a trust?" is a question that we get asked all the time.
-Only an experienced estate planning lawyer should be able to answer that question.
+Only an experienced estate planning lawyer should be able to answer that question and the living trust cost.
+There are family asset protection trust disadvantages, so looking into creating an irrevocable trust may be the better option.
+Many questions may still arise and we are here to answer any of those and expand your knowledge on the options available to you.

 Does an Irrevocable Trust avoid Probate?